-Environment Setup
+Workshop Setup

-This tutorial was developed and tested with:
+This tutorial was developed and tested with the following components:

 • Red Hat OpenShift 4.12